 Owner Yohannes gives his customers a warm welcome (as do the heavenly aromas wafting from the kitchen) and is passionate about the...

 De Drie Hendricken information

-Built in a sober Renaissance style is the striking De Drie Hendricken .
-The gable stones above the ground floor depict a townsman, a farmer and a seafarer.
+One of the most striking houses on the 17th-century Bloemgracht, De Drie Hendricken was built in a sober Renaissance style.
+The gable stones above the ground floor depict a townsperson, a farmer and a seafarer.